 - Immediately write an anecdotal description including date, time, a specific description of the behavior, and your conversation with the student.
 If you have contacted the student by email, attach a copy of that message to your description of the incident.
 This documentation is necessary should the behavior continue and disciplinary action be needed.

-- If possible, encourage the student to confer with a counselor in the Counseling, Advising and Career Center.
+- If possible, encourage the student to confer with a counselor in Counseling & Student Success.
 If you wish, consult with a counselor (whether or not the student agrees to see one) on what records to keep and how to approach the student.
 The counselors can be very helpful to you in dealing with disruptive behavior.

 If you think the disruptive behavior might continue, consider writing a contract with the student.
 The essential elements are as follows:

 - Description of the specific inappropriate behavior(s) and clear identification of your behavioral expectations.

 - Clear statement of the consequences (i.e., student cannot continue in class if described behavior(s) continue and will be required to meet with the Vice President for Student Services).

 - Provide space for student's and instructor's signatures.
 You may also elect to provide a copy to your supervisor and/or the Vice President for Student Services.